ORDER YOUR BIRTH CERTIFICATE ONLINE

 Springfield, IL 62702-2737

 To obtain a copy of an Illinois birth certificate, applicants must cover the cost of each copy requested.
-In Illinois, the fee of the birth certificate copy is of $15.
-In case of needing more than one copy, each additional certificate will have an additional cost of $2.
+In Illinois, the fee of a birth certificate copy is $15, each additional copy will cost USD $2.

 After you have mailed the application, along with a copy of a photo ID and the payment, the vital records office will process your request.
 You will receive your birth certificate by mail, at your home address.

-In the majority of cases birth certificate orders in Illinois are filed within 5-7 business days.
+In the majority of cases birth certificate orders in Illinois are filed within up to 12 weeks.
 However, some orders may take longer due to peak request periods.

 You are advised to apply for a copy of your birth certificate early to avoid delays especially if you need the certificate for sports programs, travel documents and passports, school enrollment, planning for retirement and other reasons that may have a deadline.